yannisk2/granite-io/docs/design.md

         Convert the model output generated into a structured representation of the information.

-        :param output: Output of the a generation request, potentially incomplete if it was a streaming request
+        :param output: Output of a generation request, potentially incomplete if it was a streaming request
         :param inputs: Optional reference to the inputs that caused the model to produce ``output``, for validating the correctness of the output.
 If no inputs are